dementedmonkey/cj4-mcdu/readme.md

 # MCDU Web application for the Working Title CJ4

-This application provides a web-based MCDU for the CJ4 in Microsoft Flight Simulator 2020 SU14.
+This application provides a web-based MCDU for the CJ4 in Microsoft Flight Simulator 2020 1.38.2.0 or newer.

-> [!WARNING]
-> This version is NOT currently compatible with SU15 beta.
-> Working Title made changes to the CJ4 that will be helpful for this mod in the future,
-> but a new version of the mod will be required because of these changes.

 ## About
 This project contains an application that will allow you to access